carj/preservica-ocfl/README.md

-# preserva-ocfl
+# preservica-ocfl

-## Replicate a Preservica repository as a local OCFL storage structure
+This library provides a Python module which will create a local Oxford Common File Layout (OCFL) Specification storage structure from a Preservica repository.

-This library provides a Python module which will create a local OCFL storage structure from a Preservica repository.
+Content is exported from Preservica as OPEX packages using the API and saved locally in a OCFL compliant structure.

-Content is exported from Preservica using the API and saved locally in a OCFL compliant structure.
+## Preservica repository as a local OCFL storage structure

 This Oxford Common File Layout (OCFL) specification describes an application-independent approach to the storage of digital information in a structured, transparent, and predictable manner.